 In the first part of the experiments, participants were instructed to quickly move their eyes either to a stationary target that was cued (pro-saccades) or to a stationary target that was located opposite to a cued distractor (anti-saccades).
-In both tasks we found systematic differences in eye movement speed, accuracy, and variability between patients (pooled across ON and OFF medication) and controls.
+In both tasks, we found systematic differences in eye movement speed, accuracy, and variability between patients (pooled across ON and OFF medication) and controls.
 In the pro-saccade task (Fig. 3A), patients tended to undershoot the saccade target on average (i.e., saccades were hypometric), whereas controls landed on the target on average (Fig. 3B).
-Moreover, patients' saccades were slower (lower peak velocity) as compared to controls (Table 2).
+Moreover, patients' saccades were slower (lower peak velocity) compared with controls (Table 2).
 To investigate whether the velocity reduction in patients' saccades was linked to their saccade hypometria, we considered the relationship between saccade velocity and amplitude (main sequence; Fig. 3C).
-We found that patients and controls showed a positive linear relationship between saccade velocity and amplitude with comparable slopes ($M{patients} = 22.8 \pm 5.0 \text{ l/s}$; $M{controls} = 25.0 \pm 4.7 \text{ l/s}$; t(32) = 1.33, p = .19).
+We found that patients and controls showed a positive linear relationship between saccade velocity and amplitude with comparable slopes ($M{patients}$ = 22.8 ± 5.0 1/s; $M{controls} = 25.0 \pm 4.7$ 1/s; $t{(32)} = 1.33$, p =0.19).
 These findings indicate that slower saccades in patients could be linked to the fact that their saccades are also of smaller size.
 Whereas the general relationship between saccade velocity and amplitude was comparable between patients and controls, we found that patients' saccades were more variable across trials (see examples in Fig. 3C).
-This within-participant eye movement variability was reflected in significantly higher standard deviations of saccade amplitude, velocity, and latency in patients as compared to controls (Table 3).
+This within-participant eye movement variability was reflected in significantly higher SDs of saccade amplitude, velocity, and latency in patients compared with controls (Table 3).

-In the pro-saccade task, saccade latencies ranged from 50-600 ms (Fig. 3E).
-Notably, patients made more express saccades with latencies shorter than 150 ms compared to controls (patients: 7.8%; controls: 1.7%).
+In the pro-saccade task, saccade latencies ranged from 50 to 600 ms (Fig. 3E).
+Notably, patients made more express saccades with latencies shorter than 150 ms compared with controls (patients: 7.8%; controls: 1.7%).
 To investigate whether increased latency variability in patients could be linked to saccade accuracy, we analyzed saccade amplitude as a function of saccade latency at a group level.
-Overall, saccades were hypometric (inaccurate) in patients compared to controls for all latency intervals (p<.001 and z>3.62 for all latencies shorter than 450 ms and p=.004 and z=2.91 for latencies longer than 450 ms).
-Interestingly, hypometric saccades in patients were particularly prominent at the shortest saccade latency interval (Fig. 3E).
+Overall, saccades were hypometric (inaccurate) in patients compared with controls for all latency intervals (p < 0.001 and z > 3.62 for all latencies <450 ms and p = 0.004 and z = 2.91 for latencies >450 ms).
+Interestingly, hypometric saccade in patients were particularly prominent at the shortest saccade latency interval (Fig. 3E).
 These results suggest that patients might have made reflexive saccades toward the cued target before motor planning was complete.

 In the anti-saccade task, participants had to inhibit a saccade response to a cued distractor location and instead make a deliberate saccade to the opposite side (Fig. 4A).
 We assessed task performance by describing two types of errors: direction errors are defined as saccades that landed on the cued target location and were not subsequently corrected.
 Changes of mind are defined as saccades that were initially directed to the cued target location but then corrected to the opposite side.
-In patients and controls, the frequency of direction errors was lower than the frequency of changes of mind, indicating that most saccades that were initially directed at the cued distractor were subsequently corrected (Table 2).
-Overall, patients made about twice as many errors as controls, and were significantly more likely to change their mind as compared to controls (Fig. 4B; Table 2).
+In patients and controls, the frequency of direction errors was lower than the frequency of changes of mind, indicating that most saccades that were initially directed (Table 2).
+Overall, patients made about twice as many errors as controls, and were significantly more likely to change their mind compared with controls (Fig. 4B; Table 2).